ovh/docs/pages/web/domains/transfer_incoming_generic_domain/guide.en-ie.md

 |No response received from the current registrar.|The transfer is completed after a five-day period.|
 |A refusal is received from the current registrar.|The transfer process is cancelled as soon as a refusal is received.|

 If a refusal response is sent by the current registrar, please contact them to find out why they refused it.
-The transfer process can be restarted from the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} in the `Domains`{.action} section, then `Ongoing operations`{.action}.
+The transfer process can be restarted from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external} in the `Domains`{.action} section, then `Ongoing operations`{.action}.

 ### Step 6: Manage your domain with OVH.

-Once the transfer procedure is complete, you can manage your domain from the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
+Once the transfer procedure is complete, you can manage your domain from the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.

 To do this, click `Domains`{.action} in the services bar on the left-hand side, then click on the domain name concerned.